tonymm81/web_page/README.md

 version 141
 News page api has made.
 Still get cors error, so i have to check the solution about it.
 Also added search buttons to this news page.

+version 142
+cors server is up and configured.
+Some problem there is, because i dont know how to make apicall with this cors server.

 npm installs in this project: